stefankaransingh/finding_lane_lines/README.md

 * rho: Distance resolution of the accumulator in pixels.
 * theta: Angle resolution of the accumulator in radians.
 * threshold: Accumulator threshold parameter.
-* minLineLength: Minimum line length.
+* minLineLength: Minimum line length defines the minimum length of line that will be created.
 Line segments shorter than that are rejected.
 * maxLineGap: Maximum allowed gap between points on the same line to link them.

 The following line of code returns a list of lines that are detected: